tuankhoin/pacman-AI-agent/README.md

-# Create an AI agent to play Pacman, using implementation of Dijkstra's algorithm and heuristics
+# Create an AI agent to play Pacman

-For this project, I will be implementing Dijkstra's algorithm, create an AI agent to play the game Pacman.
+For this project, I will be implementing Dijkstra's algorithm and heuristics to create an AI agent that can play the game Pacman.

 ## How Pacman works
 For how to play, see [Pacman Wikipedia](https://en.wikipedia.org/wiki/Pac-Man)